 - Have a wander around Darwin’s CBD.
-Darwin is currently in a phase of change, and is turning into a bit of a modern metropolis.
-New fantastic shops, cafes and restaurants are popping up everywhere, and with our multicultural population, Darwin has the potential to become a cosmopolitan town in no time.
-If you are craving that great coffee that you enjoy down South, try the Milk Bar located at Smith Street Mall or Alley Cats next to the Greyhound terminal on Mitchell Street.
+Darwin has undergone many changes in the past two decades and is turning from a frontier town into a modern city.
+New fantastic shops, cafes and restaurants are popping up everywhere and current projects to beautify and cool down the city are drawing more people into the CBD.
+If you are craving a great coffee, try the Rabbithole located at Smith Street Mall or Alley Cats next to the Greyhound terminal on Mitchell Street.

 - Have a swim at the Waterfront, Darwin’s prime destinations for relaxing and sun bathing with friends or family.
 This relatively new Darwin development includes a Wave pool (entry fee $7/ adult; $5 child) and a safe, croc free lagoon free of charge.
 You can relax on the vast green lawns or grab an ice cream, coffee or meal at one of the many cafes and restaurants.
-From contemporary Australian to Mexican, Vietnamese, Italian and excellent Sea food, you can tuck into whatever tickles your fancy.
+From contemporary Australian to Mexican, Vietnamese, Italian and excellent seafood, you can tuck into whatever tickles your fancy.

 - The Darwin Wharf is also home to Darwin’s latest tourist attractions, the Darwin World War II and Royal Flying Doctor experience.
 This new interactive museum uses the latest technology to display the history of the Royal Flying Doctor services and the Bombing of Darwin.
 All profits go to the RFD.

-- If you are looking for a museum with a little less somber theme, head to the Museum and Art Gallery of the Northern Territory at 19 Conacher St, the Gardens (catch Bus no 6 from the city).
+- Well worth a visit is the Museum and Art Gallery of the Northern Territory at 19 Conacher St, the Gardens (catch Bus no 6 from the city).
 This excellent venue includes comprehensive displays of Darwin’s history, including impressive footage of Cyclone Tracy, our local flora and fauna, indigenous culture, marine history and more.
-There is also a great art Gallery with lots of amazing local indigenous art.
-The museum also hosts a cafe/ restaurant that serves good food overlooking the Arafura Sea.
-It is easy to spend half a day, or even a full day here (http://www.magnt.net.au/).
+There is a great art gallery displaying local indigenous art and changing exhibitions.
+The museum also hosts a café/ restaurant that serves good food overlooking the Arafura Sea.
+It is easy to spend half a day, or even a full day here and admission is free (http://www.magnt.net.au/).

 - To get close up with our local fauna, and maybe for a bit of an adrenaline rush, try Crocosaurus Cove on Mitchell Street (http://www.crocosauruscove.com/).
 It hosts the world’s largest display of Australian reptiles, and the more adventurous can swim with crocs in the “cage of death”.

-- And if you need some time to relax after all that action, Darwin has some great beaches and parks.
-Casuarina Coastal Reserve is a popular choice with local families, and the relatively new Cafe La Plage serves great snacks and meals right on the beach.
-The Nightcliff Foreshore has many lawn areas to relax on or have a picnic, while it is also great for some exercise.
-You can run or walk along a paved walkway along the Ocean or swim at the local pool, which also has a great new cafe with ocean views.
-East Point Reserve is a great spot for a picnic at one of the public tables overlooking the ocean, or for a swim in croc free Lake Alexander.
+- And if you need some time to relax after all that activity, Darwin has some great beaches and parks.
+Casuarina Coastal Reserve is a popular choice with local families, and the “Cafe La Plage” serves great coffee, snacks and meals right on the beach.
+The Nightcliff Foreshore has many lawn areas to relax on or have a picnic, while it is also great for some exercise; You can use the paved walkway and exercise equipment along the ocean or swim at the local pool.
+East Point Reserve is a another great choice with ocean views, walkways, exercise equipment, picnic tables, lawns and Lake Alexander which is safe for swimming.